auth0/docs/articles/quickstart/webapp/rails/interactive.md

 ---
-title: Add Login to your Ruby on Rails App
+title: Add login to your Ruby on Rails app
 description: "Auth0 allows you to add authentication to your Ruby on Rails application quickly and to gain access to user profile information.
 This guide demonstrates how to integrate Auth0 with any new or existing Ruby on Rails application using the OmniAuth."
 interactive: true
 files: